 All-Weather Tires Versus Snow Tires

 Even if a car’s tires have sufficient tread (1/8-inch minimum), drivers on I-70 in icy and snowy conditions can be fined $650 if their tires are not snow tires.
-Sergio Alvarez, manager of Big O Tires, said, “We are getting a lot of questions, folks not understanding what the traction laws are.”
+Sergio Alvarez, manager of Big O Tires, a tire store near my location, said, “We are getting a lot of questions, folks not understanding what the traction laws are.”

 Alvarez said it’s important for drivers to look at the sidewalls of their tires for a snowflake and mountain icon, to be compliant with Code 15.
 Driving with the wrong tires can cause loss of traction and skidding, possibly leading to a car accident.